building-envelope-data/metabase/README.md

 ### Troubleshooting

-The file `Makefile.production` contains GNU Make targets to manage Docker containers like `up`, `down`, and `logs`, to drop into shells inside running Docker containers like `shellb` for the backend service and `shellf` for the frontend service and `psql` for the databse service, and to list information about Docker like `list-services`, `docker-stats`, and `daemon-logs`.
+The file `Makefile.production` contains GNU Make targets to manage Docker containers like `up` and `down`, to follow Docker container logs with `logs`, to drop into shells inside running Docker containers like `shellb` for the backend service and `shellf` for the frontend service and `psql` for the databse service, and to list information about Docker like `list` and `list-services`.

 And the file contains GNU Make targets to deploy a new release or rollback it back as mentioned above.
 These targets depend on several smaller targets like